Loading...

 • Monitor usage - Track reasoning token consumption in your dashboard

-• Optimize effort - Use lower reasoning effort when appropriate
+• Optimize effort - Use lower reasoning settings when appropriate

 Troubleshooting